notofonts/noto-docs/src/website/use.md

 ## Frequently Asked Questions (FAQ)

+### Can I use Noto fonts commercially?

+All Noto fonts are licensed under the Open Font License (OFL).
+You can use them freely in your products and projects — print or digital, commercial or otherwise.
+However, you can’t sell the fonts on their own.
+For more questions and answers regarding the Open Font License, see the [OFL FAQ](https://scripts.sil.org/OFL).

+(This isn’t legal advice, please consider consulting a lawyer and see the [full license](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE) for all details.)

 ### How do I report a problem?

 Visit our [Contribute](./contribute.md) page.
 Please be sure to give as much detail as possible.
 If it’s a technical issue, list the app and operating system being used as well as versions.
 Images and diagrams are very helpful.